sehjong/sehjong/README.md

       <img src="https://img.shields.io/static/v1?label=|&message=ANGEL-CO&color=23555f&style=plastic&logo=angellist&logo-color=white"/>
   </a>
 </p>
 <h3 align="center">I'm a full stack software engineer with a focus in web development.
-I love renewable energy and have been following the industry for years.
-I'm an intellectual curiosity-seeker, and my inquisitiveness drives me to learn anything I can.
-I'm also an extremely fast learner—I believe in being able to pick up new skills quickly and efficiently.
-If you're looking for someone with an open mind and an eagerness to collaborate on a team, I'd love to hear from you!</h3>
+I have a deep interest in AI and a passion for renewable energy.
+I thrive in collaborative environments and am always eager to contribute to a team.
+If you're looking for someone with an open mind and an eagerness to collaborate, I'd love to hear from you!</h3>

 - 👯 I’m looking to collaborate on **OpenSource Projects**